Runtime Enforcement of Programmable Logic Controllers: A formal language for controller properties

 \subsection{Local properties}

-As already said, local properties describe execution traces which are limited to a finite number of scan cycles.
-Let us present a number of significant local properties that can be expressed in our language of regular properties.
+As already said, local properties describe execution traces which are limited to a finite number \nolinebreak of \nolinebreak scan cycles.
+Let us present a number of significant local properties that can be expressed in our language of regular properties. { In the following, we assume a fixed maximum number of actions, $\maxa$, that may occur within a single scan cycle of our controllers, \emph{i.e.}, between two subsequent $\fineC$-actions. }